-Vehicle must be on level surface.

-- 1. Clean the filler plug.
+- 1. Park the vehicle on a level surface.

-- 2. Remove the filler plug and inspect the fluid level.
+- 2. Engage the parking brake fully put in first gear.

 - 3. Assure the vehicle cannot move.

+- 4. Clean the filler plug.

+- 5. Remove the filler plug and inspect the fluid level.

-4. Add only enough fluid through the filler opening so that the fluid level is at the bottom of the opening.
+- 6. Fluid level should be at the bottom of the opening. - Add enough fluid through the filler opening so that the fluid level is at the bottom of the opening. - 8.
+Install and tighten the fill plug securely.